hfakfbe/Fairness-k-truss/README.md

 # Fairness-k-truss

-This repository is for the following article: **With Anchors or Not: Fairness-aware Truss-based Community Search on Attributed Graphs**
+This repository is for the following article:

 # Datesets